home-assistant/home-assistant.io/source/_components/vicare.markdown

 ---

 The `ViCare` integration lets you control [Viessmann](https://www.viessmann.com) devices via the Viessmann ViCare (REST) API.
-Most recent network-connected Viessmann heating devices (e.g. gas boilers) should be supported.
+Most recent network-connected Viessmann heating devices (e.g., gas boilers) should be supported.

 There is currently support for the following device types within Home Assistant: